 They continued to live at 161 Beacon during the 1889-1890 winter season, but moved thereafter to a new home they had built at 164 Beacon.

 On July 23, 1890, 161 Beacon was acquired from John Homans by Jessie (Motley) Guild, the wife of stockbroker Samuel Eliot Guild.
 They had married in March of 1890 and then traveled in Europe for several months, and 161 Beacon was their first home together.
 Prior to their marriage, he had lived at 80 Beacon and she had lived at 22 Commonwealth.
-They also maintained a home in Nahant.
+In 1892, they built a home in Nahant.

 They continued to live at 161 Beacon during the 1905-1906 winter season, but moved thereafter to 102 Beacon.
 They continued to own 161 Beacon and lease it to others.